ConDA: Unsupervised Domain Adaptation for LiDAR Segmentation via Regularized Domain Concatenation: Related Work

 \section{Related Work}

-\textbf{UDA on Visual RGB.} Adversarial training \cite{DANN,DANN-Journal} and self-training \cite{Pseudo-Labeling,Self-Training} dominate almost all kinds of 2D scene adaptation scenarios \cite{GTA5,SYNTHIA,Cityscapes,Mapillary-Vistas,BDD100K,ACDC,Day-Night}.
+\textbf{UDA on Visual RGB}.
+Adversarial training \cite{DANN,DANN-Journal} and self-training \cite{Pseudo-Labeling,Self-Training} dominate almost all kinds of 2D scene adaptation scenarios \cite{GTA5,SYNTHIA,Cityscapes,Day-Night}.
 Methods based on adversarial training adopt domain discriminators \cite{GAN,DCGAN} to implicitly search for domain-invariant features via distance measurements at different levels, \textit{i.e.}, input-level \cite{CyCADA,Photometric-Alignment,DACS,FDA,Reconstruction}, feature-level \cite{CLAN,DCAN,SSF-DAN}, and output-level \cite{AdaptSegNet,ADVENT,DADA}.
 However, such methods suffer from high computational costs and tend to be sensitive to hyperparameters and target domain changes \cite{MLCNet,xMUDA}.
-Self-training, on the other hand, offers a lighter option by joint learning from both source and target domain supervisions \cite{SIM}, where the latter can be generated via confidence thresholding \cite{BDL,CBST,CRST}.
-More recent works even combine self-training with style transfer \cite{TGCF-DA,Texture-Invariant-Representation,FADA} and adversarial pre-training \cite{CSCL,IAST,IntraDA,vivo}.
-Evidence shows that these methods -- albeit powerful in 2D -- become less effective in 3D \cite{xMUDA,DsCML}, which motivates us to design new methods w.r.t. the characteristics of the LiDAR data.
+Self-training, on the other hand, offers a lighter option by jointly learning from both source and target domain supervisions \cite{SIM}, where the latter can be generated via confidence thresholding \cite{BDL,CBST,CRST}.
+Evidence shows that these methods -- albeit powerful in 2D -- become less effective in 3D \cite{xMUDA,DsCML}, which motivates us to design new methods w.r.t. the characteristics of the LiDAR data, such as the spatial consistency of the range-view representation.

-\textbf{UDA on LiDAR Point Clouds.} Adaptations are more challenging in the 3D world as point clouds are sparse, unstructured, and have limited visual cues compared to images \cite{Survey-DA-LiDAR}.
-Alonso \textit{et al.} \cite{XYZ-Shift} proposed to use shifting to align domain appearances. ePointDA \cite{ePointDA} learns a dropout noise rendering from real-world data to match synthetic data.
-LiDARNet \cite{LiDARNet} employs two discriminators that jointly adapt for segmentation and boundary prediction. xMUDA \cite{xMUDA} and DsCML \cite{DsCML} employ self-training alongside cross-modality learning for cross-location adaptations.
+\textbf{UDA on LiDAR Data}.
+Adaptations are more challenging in 3D as point clouds are sparse, unstructured, and have limited visual cues compared to images \cite{Survey-DA-LiDAR,Sensor-Domain-Transfer,LiDARNet}. ePointDA \cite{ePointDA} learns a dropout noise rendering from real-world data to match synthetic data.
+Complete\&Label \cite{Complete-and-Label} targets on cross-sensor UDA where sparsity rather than city discrepancies serves as the major domain gap, which is beyond the scope of this work. xMUDA \cite{xMUDA} and DsCML \cite{DsCML} employ self-training alongside multi-modality learning for cross-city adaptations.
 However, the assumption of having access to synchronized RGB and LiDAR data in both source and target domains is not always practical, which limits such methods.
-Our framework does not require data from multiple modalities thus maintaining both simplicity and efficiency for practitioners.
+Also, they use point/voxel backbones which require huge memory consumptions and suffer from low inference speed.
+Our framework is built upon mature 2D CNNs and does not require data from multiple modalities thus maintaining both simplicity and efficiency for practitioners.